 Frost advisory for Leeds-Grenville

-BROCKVILLE – The region is likely going to see its first taste of fall frost tonight (Monday).
+BROCKVILLE – For the second time this week, there’s a chance we could see some frost tonight (Thursday).

-Environment Canada has issued a frost advisory for Leeds-Grenville as the temperature will dip to +1 tonight.
+Environment Canada issued a frost advisory for Leeds-Grenville just after 3 p.m. as temperature goes down to +1 tonight.
+Friday, Saturday and Sunday don’t look any better with lows right around the freezing mark.

-It says patchy frost will happen overnight and into Tuesday morning so cold-sensitive plants and trees should be covered up or they could be damaged or even killed.
+Patchy frost is expected tonight into Friday morning so make sure to cover up cold-sensitive plants and trees.
+Widespread frost is almost assured for Friday night.

 A frost advisory is issued when the temperature is expected to reach the freezing mark during the growing season.